albamvv/LangGraph-and-Ollama/04.Text to MySQL Query Chatbot/README.md

-# 1Text to MySQL query cahtbot
+# General: Text to MySQL query chatbot

 ## Description
 This project is an AI-powered MySQL query agent that allows users to interact with a database using natural language queries.
 It leverages LangChain, Ollama, and LangGraph to generate, execute, and interpret SQL queries from user input.
 The project utilizes the Chinook database, a sample SQLite database for practicing SQL operations.